mcohen113/Project2/README.md

 So confusing.
 But The Year 4000 puts all that to an end!!!

-The Year 4000 is an app that allows the user to search the hebcal API for the Gregorian date of any Jewish holiday..
+The Year 4000 is an app that allows the user to search the hebcal API for the Gregorian date of any Jewish holiday.
 Users can create a profile and log in, after which they are brought to a search page where they:

 -Enter a year